dagu-org/dagu/README.md

 ***How nice it would be to be able to visually see the job dependencies, execution status, and logs of each job in a Web UI, and to be able to rerun or stop a series of jobs with just a mouse click!***

-## 🤔 Why not existing tools, like Airflow?
+## 🤔 Why?
 We considered many potential tools such as Airflow, Rundeck, Luigi, DigDag, JobScheduler, etc. But unfortunately, they were not suitable for our existing environment.
 Because in order to use one of those tools, we had to setup DBMS (Database Management System), accepet relatively high learning curves, and more operational overheads.
 We only have a small group of engineers in our office and use a less common DBMS.
 We couldn't afford them.
 Therefore, we developed a simple and easy-to-use workflow engine that fills the gap between cron and Airflow, that does not require DBMS, scheduler process or other daemons.
 I hope that this tool will help people in the same situation.

 ## ⚡️ Quick start

 ### Installation

-Download the latest binary from the [Releases page](https://github.com/dagu/dagu/releases) and place it in your `$PATH`.
+Download the latest binary from the [Releases page](https://github.com/dagman/dagman/releases) and place it in your `$PATH`.
 For example, you can download it in `/usr/local/bin`.

 ### Download an example DAG definition

-Download this [example](https://github.com/yohamta/dagu/blob/main/examples/complex_dag.yaml) and place it in the current directory with extension `*.yaml`.
+Download this [example](https://github.com/yohamta/dagman/blob/main/examples/complex_dag.yaml) and place it in the current directory with extension `*.yaml`.

 ### Start Web UI server

-Start the server with `dagu server` and browse to `http://localhost:8080` to explore the Web UI.
+Start the server with `dagman server` and browse to `http://localhost:8080` to explore the Web UI.

 ### Running the DAG